These days, a business needs to take card payments in order to thrive. Luckily, you can do so easily with an mPOS solution

 SumUp is another mPOS supplier that knows how to deliver a neat, stylish product.
-But it does have something up its sleeve to sway you in its direction – its low credit card processing fee of 1.69%.
+But it does have something up its sleeve to sway you in its direction – its low credit card processing fee of 1.69% with zero monthly or hidden fees.
 This low fee is very attractive, and one that small businesses should certainly take note of.
 However, SumUp’s software features are limited – and with scaled down reporting and no in-app invoicing, you do have to consider how this may affect your business in the future.

 5. PayPal Here